Joslin Smith Trial to Move to Cape Town As Court Continues to Hear About Suspects’ Alleged Assault

 Court proceedings dealing with alleged assault

-The proceedings have reached an interesting phase as the court is dealing with a trial-within-a-trial.
+The proceedings have reached an interesting phase as the court is dealing with a trial within a trial.

 The judge will have to decide whether statements made by Appollis and van Rhyn are admissible during the main trial.

 The pair allege that police officers assaulted them following their arrest, forcing them to say things in their statements which were not true.
-Officers and medical professionals who dealt with the pair following their arrest in 2024 have been testifying about their interactions with the duo and the injuries they allege to have sustained at the hand of law enforcement officials.
+Officers and medical professionals who dealt with the pair following their arrest in 2024 have been testifying about their interactions with the duo and the injuries they allege to have sustained at the hands of law enforcement officials.

 Judge Erasmus is hoping to wrap up the trial-within-a-trial portion before proceedings are moved to Cape Town.